Cat Infestations: Fleas & Ticks

 - Purchase ear mite drops to kill the mites.
 Your veterinarian may recommend or prescribe a specific type.
 If not, various brands are available online.
 Follow the provided instructions carefully.
 Make sure to continue the treatment for as long as your veterinarian recommends.

 - Use a topical Selamectin treatment, such as Revolution, to prevent ear mites from returning.
 According to a study in Veterinary Parasitology, selamectin is 100% effective against ear mites.

-Of all the feline parasites out there, heartworm (dirofilaria immitis) is probably the scariest.
-Unlike other parasites such as fleas and ear mites, heartworm can actually be fatal in cats.
+Of all the cat infestations out there, heartworm (dirofilaria immitis) is probably the scariest.
+Unlike other cat parasites such as fleas and ear mites, heartworm can actually be fatal in cats.
 This is because the parasite actually infests the cardiovascular system, as its name suggests.
 Heartworm larvae infest the muscles and blood vessels, while adults reside in the pulmonary artery and right side of the heart.

 For a cat to contract heartworm, it must be bitten by a mosquito.
 Heartworm larvae live inside mosquitos, waiting to be transferred to a host animal.
 Once the larvae make their way under the skin, the animal is infected.
 Sometimes, a heartworm infection can cause a lung disease called Heartworm Associated Respiratory Disease.

 Fortunately, heartworm is not very common in cats.
 Whereas dogs are a natural host, most heartworm larvae can’t survive inside a cat’s body.
 According to the American Animal Hospital Association, the infection rate in cats is 1 – 5% of that in dogs.
 That being said, it is still possible, so be sure to watch out for symptoms.

 How to Diagnose Heartworm in Cats